ingramleedy/Airport_Restaurants/README.md

 directly and updated from a URL.
 Currently you can download from a URL, but ForeFlight does not keep the content up-to-date on changes.

-* Another method is to add to your cloud storage, and add a directory named *contentpacks* to the root of the directory and place your content packs in the folder.
-This will make the content packs available to download and update automatically.
+Another method is to add to your cloud storage, and add a directory named *contentpacks* to the root of the directory and place your content packs in the folder.
+This will make the content packs available to download and update automatically (assuming you put a new content pack in the shared folder).

+* Currently ForeFlight only allows one cloud provider.
 This solution could be improved to allow multiple cloud drive storage providers.

-Currently ForeFlight only allows one cloud provider.
-I could envision a service that you can subscribe to custom content packs.
+Pilots may need access to multiple resources, companies, flight schools, flight clubs, 3rd party content, etc. I envision a subscription service that provided valuable content on various contant that would currate and keep up-to-date.

 # Legal Disclaimer